Little Havana Food & Cultural Tour

 Ball and Chain

-Located next to the historic Tower Theatre, this restaurant is painted with music memorabilia from Cuba’s glorious past.
-Become acquainted with an authentic Cubano for a true, old Havana experience.
+Located next to the historic Tower Theatre, this hole in the wall is painted with music memorabilia from Cuba’s glorious past.
+Become acquainted with Cuban street food for a true Havana experience.

 “Must Have In Little Havana” – by the Travel Channel

 This dark, potent liquid is Miami’s everyday fuel.
 Similar to an espresso, this ultra-sweet and revitalizing shot of energy is a Cuban staple found at a local famous ventanita.

 Baked daily at Yisil Bakery, this guava ( guayaba ) pastelito filling is smooth, light, not too sweet, and incredibly flavorful.

 Indulge with a glass of refreshing guarapo and enjoy a brief education of the various exotic tropical fruits found in South Florida.